filodito/HyRice/README.md

 The following packages are required for the rice to work as intended:

-swww # Wallpaper daemon
+Swww > Wallpaper daemon

-waypaper # Wallpaper picker
+Waypaper > Wallpaper picker

-pywal # Dynamic colors for terminal + Waybar
+Pywal > Dynamic colors for terminal + Waybar

-waybar # Minimal status bar
+Waybar > Minimal status bar

-nerd-fonts # Patched fonts for icons
+Nerd-fonts > Patched fonts for icons

-neofetch # System info for flexing
+Neofetch # For flexing online